This article covers the following data field settings:

 For more explanations on all the different types of data fields access the following knowledge base article.

-The required check box shows whether a field needs to be populated before the user can submit the record or whether the fields may be left blank, in which case they would not be required.
+The required check box shows whether a field needs to be populated before the user can submit the record or whether the fields may be left blank.
+Required fields will be shown with a grey background (rather than the white background for non-required fields).

-If a user neglects to specify a value for a required field, they will see the following message when they submit, and will not be permitted to continue unless values are specified for the required fields:
+If a user neglects to specify a value for a required field, they will see a message similar to the one below when they submit, and will not be permitted to continue unless values are specified for the required fields:

 Note that certain standard data fields are by default required and cannot be made non-required without the assistance from the PPO Support Team.
 The reason they are by default required is, because they are used on standard reports and dashboards, and also in certain calculations.